sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 ### 4.1.
 DPU-level HA scope

-The simplest case involves having a single HA scope per DPU.
-In Active-Standby deployment, this means that the NPUs will direct traffic for all ENIs only to the Active DPU.
+In the current deployment with a single HA scope per DPU, Active-Standby deployment, means that the NPUs will direct traffic for all ENIs only to the Active DPU.

 ### 4.2.
 DPU-level NPU to DPU traffic forwarding